 - Weekend services: Simply place cash or checks in the offering bag during the collection at any weekend service.
 Be sure to include your name and address on the check or envelope, so that donation credit may be provided for tax purposes.
-Designate the Willow regional location to which you would like the offering applied.
+If paying by check, please designate Willow Creek Huntley as the payee.

 - Online giving: Online giving allows for a specific dollar amount to be deducted automatically from a checking or savings account.
 You can set up online giving either as a one-time donation or a recurring gift.
 Online giving is not only easy, it's also safe and secure.
 This option helps individuals and families remain faithful in their giving even when they are out of town or unable to attend a weekend service.

 - By mail: Mail your donation to 10880 Illinois Hwy.
 Rt.
 47 Huntley, IL 60142 .
 Be sure to include your name and address on the check or envelope so that donation credit may be provided for tax purposes.
 Designate your offering to Willow Creek Huntley.

 - By Text: Text WCHUNTLEY to 77977.